Ultimate 14-Day Egypt Itinerary for History Lovers

 Remember, extra charges such as site fees are not necessarily part of package tours.
 These can rapidly diminish your cost.

 A 9-day stay would be $1,489.86.
-For 14 days it would be more.
+For 14 days, it would be more.
 Eating at restaurants, such as a dinner of steak that costs $12, is the bulk of your cost.
-Bottled water costs little, though at restaurants more.
+Bottled water costs little, though more at restaurants.

 Don't forget to do some shopping and get some souvenirs.
 A customized notebook or a necklace made of a camel bone will make your adventure even more satisfying.